Ra1nningDay/Ra1nningDay/README.md

 ###

 <p align="left">I'm just a regular guy who started coding a few years ago after dipping my toes in IT support.
 I’m passionate about backend development and data management, and I’ve been building projects with tools like PHP, Laravel, and MySQL.
 I usually code in VS Code, but recently I’ve been challenging myself with NeoVim—because why not?
-Right now, I’m focused on sharpening my backend skills, and maybe in a couple of years, I’ll dive into AI stuff.
-Let’s see where this journey takes me!</p>
+Right now, I’m focused on sharpening my backend skills, and maybe in a couple of years, I’ll dive into AI stuff.</p>

 ###